FullStackTypeScriptCourse/course_material/week5_project_part1/README.md

 ## Exercise 4 - Create a json server backend

 - Using a json server (installed in the root of the project).
 Create a backend that can be used to store the people data.
+- Use the backend to store the people data.
 - Add another property to Person: Address with the following properties: street, city, zipCode, country.
 - Add functionality to add, update and delete addresses for a person.
 - All the time using typescript and not using the `any type` (since it circumvents the whole purpose of using typescript).